113theavenues/113theavenues.github.io/index.md

 <a href="https://maps.norwich.gov.uk/mynorwich/index.html">Link to Council website</a></p>

 <p><b>7.
 The end of the tenancy.</b><br>
 All rubbish (and anything you have brought in) should be removed.
-All bins should be left clean and empty when the house is vacated.
+All bins should be left clean and empty.
 Plan ahead so that council bins are empty when the house is vacated.</p>